littlebee/libgit2-log-utils/README.md

 # libgit2-log-utils

-Simple utility functions for fetching git history using libgit2.
+Simple utility functions for fetching git history using nodegit (libgit2).

+#### This is probably not the library you're looking for...
+This is the base package for atom-libgit2-log-utils and node-libgit2-log-utils.

+[Atom](http://www.atom.io) instatiates it's own nodegit package and does not like it when you require another instance of nodegit.

+See instead:
+- [atom-libgit2-log-utils](https://www.npmjs.com/package/atom-libgit2-log-utils) for use in Atom.
+- [node-libgit2-log-utils](https://www.npmjs.com/package/node-libgit2-log-utils) for use in Nodejs.

 ### Installation